 - Peel orange rind and lemon rind with a sharp knife.
 Then shred orange peel and lemon peel into thin slices, about 3mm thick.
 Then place into a large pan.

-- Cut oranges and lemon in halves.
+- Cut oranges and lemon into halves.
 Place a gauze over the pan.
 Squeeze the juice of oranges and lemon into the gauze cloth over the pan.
-Put all sqeezed orange and lemon halves into the gauze with the pips and tie top into a bag.
+Put all squeezed orange and lemon halves into the gauze with the pips and tie top into a bag.
 Lay the gauze bag in the pan with the juice and orange peel.
 Then add to pan 2½ litres water.
 Simmer for 2 hours until the orange skin is soft.

 - Remove the gauze bag and squeeze as much juice as possible into the pan using a large sieve.

 - Heat liquid gently on a low heat to bring sugar into solution.
 (NB: Do not boil vigorously before sugar is dissolved or the sugar will stick to bottom of pan and burn).
-When sugar has dissolved, turn up heat to boil vigorously.
-Do not cover pan with lid.
+When sugar has dissolved, turn up the heat to boil vigorously.
+Do not cover the pan with a lid.
 Boil until it reaches setting point.
-Watch pan while boiling as liquid will boil over.
+Watch pan while boiling as the liquid will boil over.
 Boil for around 10 – 50 minutes, testing every 10 minutes for the set test.
-Take 1 teaspoon of marmalade liquid and place on a cold plate or put plate in fridge until liquid is cold.
-Touch top of liquid to see if a skin has formed.
+Take 1 teaspoon of marmalade liquid and place on a cold plate or put a plate in the fridge until liquid is cold.
+Touch top of the liquid to see if a skin has formed.
 This will mean marmalade has set and the jam is ready.
-NB: Do not boil too long beyond boiling point because the liquid will become hard in the jar.
+NB: Do not boil too long beyond the boiling point because the liquid will become hard in the jar.

 - Sterilise jam jars in an oven or sterilise in boiling hot water.

-- For clear marmalade skim off scum that has formed on the top.
+- For clear marmalade skim off the scum that has formed on the top.

 - Marmalade will last 6 – 12 months, or sometimes up to 3 years without forming a fungus on top kept sealed.